isomerpages/jointpoly-polyforum/_about/Overview.md

 and industry leaders.
 It is hoped that the participants would embrace their role as young Singaporeans as they glean meaningful insights from the discussions and propose ideas on how youths can help shape the Singapore of the future.</p>
-<p>Nanyang Polytechnic is hosting Polytechnic Forum 2024 with the theme: <strong>Total Defence, </strong>in
+<p>Nanyang Polytechnic is hosting the Polytechnic Forum 2024, themed 'Total
-conjunction with 40 years of Total Defence (TD40) in Singapore.
+Defence,' to mark the 40th anniversary of Total Defence (TD40) in Singapore.
 A total of 500 polytechnic students will converge over six days, with the Pre-forum happening from Sep 25 to 27 and a residential component at D’Resort happening from Sep 30 to Oct 2.</p>
 <p></p>
 <h4><strong>Main Theme</strong>&nbsp;</h4>
 <p></p>